UPDATE, NOVEMBER 2020 A NEW CHAPTER BEGINS(We relocated, rebuilt and now operate at two new locations since August 10th 2020 and are going strong))

-At a time when families are hurting, jobs are lost, people are facing mental and physical anguish, children feeling isolated, everything is shutdown, all sports and camps and programs are closed, the very least we can do to help is to ease their pain by taking them outdoors in fresh air and sun and providing a beneficial game like tennis in a safe environment.
-Giving all an outlet to socialize, interact and enjoy and learn tennis while getting a full body and mind workout in the sun is exactly what we plan to continue to do.
+At a time when families are still hurting, jobs are lost, people are facing mental and physical anguish, children feeling isolated, shutdown/open/close, suicide on the rise, the very least we can do to help is to ease their pain by taking them outdoors in fresh air and sun and provide a beneficial game like tennis in a safe environment.
+Giving all an outlet to socialize, interact and enjoy and learn tennis while getting a full body and mind workout in the sun is exactly what we plan to continue to do even with or without challenges that may or may not lie ahead.

 Simple, I became a mom!